M2MCloud/AzureIotWorkshop/HOL1/readme.md

 1. Navigate to the blob and you will see the file that was just uploaded.
     ![blob item](content/FileUploadBlobDetails.png)

+1. If you've time...Try uploading more files and observe the results when the file name is the same.

 ### Read Device Twin Properties
 We're going to have a look at the desired and reported Device Twin properties to demonstrate how they can be used to configure a Device and receive state from a Device.